NewGaea/kasuto_hylian/grammar/basic/01-introduction-basic-rules.md

 ## The Rules

-1. There is no indefinite article (equivalent to English _a, an_), only a single universal definite article (_taz_, equivalent to English _the_).
-The article is never mandatory, thus if understanding its use ios difficult it is valid to never use _taz_ at all.
+1. The indefinite article is univerally _raz_ (equivalent to English _a, an_), and the definite article is universally _taz_ (equivalent to English _the_).
+The article is never mandatory, thus if understanding its use is difficult, it is valid to never use _taz_ at all.
 2. **Nouns** end in _-e_ if they are singular (or collective) and _-ën_ if they are plural.
 This rule applies to the standard case, however there is also a **topical case** which replaces _-e_ with _-i_ and _-ën_ with _-ïn_, and a **vocative** which ends in _-ur, -ai,_ or _-oi_, based on the semantic gender of the referent.
 3. **Adjectives** end in _-a_ if they describe a singular (or collective) noun, and _-an_ if they describe a plural noun.
 4. The basic **numerals** are (without inflection): _hir, dis, tro, kos, pant, hënt, sit, ont, niv_ (one through nine, in order) and the larger basic numbers are _dëm, sal,_ and _mal_ (ten, hundred, and thousand.)
 They may be inflected as **nouns** when referring to the concept of the number, or when performing maths, or as **adjectives** when referring to the quantity of an object.